Ovarian Cancer

 The three most common symptoms of ovarian cancer are:

-• Difficulty eating and feeling full more quickly
+• difficulty eating or a loss of appetite and feeling full more quickly

-• Abdominal or pelvic pain that is experienced most days
+• abdominal (tummy) or pelvic pain that is experienced most days

-These symptoms are frequently experienced by women, however when they are experienced frequently, persistently and severely the likelihood of ovarian cancer increases (Ovacome 2016).
+These symptoms are frequently experienced by women; however, when they are experienced frequently, persistently and severely, and are experienced over the age of 50, the likelihood of the symptoms being related to ovarian cancer increases (Ovacome 2023; Cancer Research UK 2021).

 Other symptoms include:

-• Changes in bowel or bladder habit such as constipation or diarrhoea, and
+• changes in bowel or bladder habit such as constipation or diarrhoea

 Women usually attributed their symptoms to other causes such as mid-life changes.
 Many noticed that their waists had got bigger but blamed mid-life weight gain and just bought larger clothing or garments with elasticated waists.
 However, others were aware that this was not normal weight change - one said that she was the same weight but had just changed shape around her abdomen, and several said that they had looked pregnant.
 Others attributed their symptoms to stress, irritable bowel syndrome, ovarian cysts or fibroids.
 A few thought they might have bowel cancer.